flatpak/flatpak/SECURITY.md

 ## Reporting a Vulnerability

-If you think you've identified a security issue in Flatpak, please DO NOT report the issue publicly via the Github issue tracker, mailing list, or IRC.
+If you think you've identified a security issue in Flatpak, please DO NOT report the issue publicly via the GitHub issue tracker, mailing list, or IRC.
 Instead, send an email with as many details as possible to [flatpak-security@lists.freedesktop.org](mailto:flatpak-security@lists.freedesktop.org).
 This is a private mailing list for the Flatpak maintainers.